simonask/simonask.github.io/content/2024-02-08-libyaml-safer.md

   not produce meaningfully slower code.
   * The justification for "unsafe" C and C++ libraries is often that some performance is left on the table with safe Rust, primarily due to bounds checking.
-On modern hardware this justification has always seemed pretty dubious to me, and I think this is another piece of circumstantial evidence that often just doesn't matter in practice.
+On modern hardware this justification has always seemed a bit suspicious to me, and I think this is another piece of (circumstantial) evidence that it often just doesn't matter in practice.
+  * It's certainly possible to build things where bounds checking makes a difference.
+This just isn't that.
 * _If_ libyaml-safer is consistently faster for all workloads, here are some possible explanations:
-  * libyaml needs to assert on a couple of invariants (such as pointers not being NULL), and unsafe-libyaml performs these assertions even in release mode.
+  * C libyaml needs to assert on a couple of invariants (such as pointers not being NULL), and unsafe-libyaml performs these assertions even in release mode.
 Some of these invariants are statically checked in safe Rust, where `&T` can never be "NULL".
   * Due to the use of `std::io::BufRead` in the parser, the parser performs fewer in-memory copies.
-* _Even if_ these benchmarks are completely bogus, the performance of libyaml-safer is still well within tolerable bounds for what is acceptable, considering the massive increase in maintainability and safety.
-No significant effort was made to optimize things, other than just not choosing obviously slower safe alternatives.
+* _Even if_ this benchmark is completely bogus, the performance of libyaml-safer is still well within tolerance for what is acceptable, considering the massive increase in maintainability and safety
+* Zero effort was made to optimize things, other than just not choosing obviously slower safe alternatives.
   * One optimization that might make sense is to implement more efficient lookahead in the parser.
 Currently, there are many places where the scanner and parser perform many redundant bounds checks on the input buffer.